brawer/wikidata-qrank/README.md

 Such a ranking signal is useful when time or space are too limited to handle everything.
 For example:

-* When *fixing data problems*, start with the highest ranking entities for maximal impact of your work.
+* When **fixing data problems**, start with the highest ranking entities for maximal impact of your work.

-* When drawing a map of geographic features, display the higher ranking features more prominently.
-For example, [this map of Swiss castles and ruins](https://castle-map.infs.ch/#46.82825,8.19305,8z) uses QRank to decide which castles get a large icon and which ones just a tiny dot.
+* When **drawing geographic maps**, show higher-ranking features more prominently.
+For example,
+  [this map of Swiss castles and ruins](https://castle-map.infs.ch/#46.82825,8.19305,8z) uses QRank to decide which castles deserve a large icon and which ones just a small dot.

 ## License